arcus/education_modules/intro_to_python/intro_to_python.md

 [[ ]] A console where you can write lines of code interactively
 ***
 <div class = "answer">
 Jupyter notebooks contain code cells and text cells.
 The code cells are written in Python and can contain as much or as little code as you want; the output of the code can be displayed directly beneath the code cell and the code can be edited and re-run at any time.
 The text cells are written in Markdown language and can provide more context and reasoning than can easily be done using comments.
 Additionally, using Markdown allows you to add useful formatting to your text.
-Jupyter notebooks do not have console, but since you can run each code cell independently, you don't really need one!
+Jupyter notebooks do not have a console, but since you can run each code cell independently, you don't really need one!
 </div>
 ***

 ## Accessing Python

-Are you interested in learning more about Python, or even starting to work with it?
-Here are some tips for what you might want to do next!
+There are two primary ways to use Python: on your own computer, or in the cloud!
+Here are instructions for a way to get set up no matter which one you prefer.

 Installing Python On Your Own Computer
 =======